nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **Graphical User Interface (GUI)**: Type of user interface through which users interact with electronic devices via visual indicator representations
 * **Command Line Interface (CLI)**: Type of user interface through which users interact with a system or application by typing in text (commands)
-* **Stay Home Notice (SHN)**: The notice involves a stipulated period consisting of a start and end date a person would have to remain in their place of residence or dedicated facility.
+* **Stay-Home-Notice (SHN)**: The notice involves a stipulated period consisting of a start and end date a person would have to remain in their place of residence or dedicated facility
 * **SHN enforcement mode**: Refer to [User Guide](UserGuide.md#SHN-enforcement-mode)
 * **Case number**: The unique identifier assigned to each person in Track2Gather